Esbern/semanticGIS/content/Geospatial Technology Stack/Automation & Scripting/The Python ecosystem/Geospatial Libraries/GeoPandas.md

 draft: false
 tags:
 ---
 **GeoPandas** is an open-source Python library that extends the powerful data manipulation capabilities of **[[Pandas]]** to the geospatial domain.
-By integrating geometric operations and [[Geospatial data]] handling into the familiar Pandas framework, GeoPandas makes it easier to work with spatial data in Python.
+By integrating geometric operations and [[Concepts/Framework/Geospatial data]] handling into the familiar Pandas framework, GeoPandas makes it easier to work with spatial data in Python.
 It allows for the manipulation and analysis of geospatial data in a way that is both flexible and efficient, making it a key tool for GIS projects that adopt a programming-first approach.

 ### **GeoPandas Overview**